Lesson 5 of 18

 5,000 years of contamination, plotted.

 Bone lead concentrations measured in skeletal remains across human history.
 Pre-industrial Peruvians, the cleanest baseline available, sit near zero.
 Roman skeletons show roughly 1000x natural levels, the accumulation of lead pipes, lead-lined cookware, and the lead acetate Romans used to sweeten wine.
 Modern industrialized humans sit another order of magnitude higher than the Romans.
-We burned the lead and combined it with the most turbocharged global economy in history.
-The Romans did not have internal combustion.
-We did.
+We burned the lead and ran it through the biggest economy in history, with cars the Romans never had.

 Estimated bone lead concentration across human history